Admissions Review

 • Each slot has 150 characters for description, 50 characters for organization name, 50 characters for role/position.

-• Includes paid work, family responsibilities, religious activities, hobbies, online communities — not just school clubs.
+• Includes paid work, family responsibilities, religious activities, hobbies, online communities, not just school clubs.

 What goes in it

-• 10 slots maximum — you cannot add an 11th activity.
+• 10 slots maximum.
+You cannot add an 11th activity.
 The Common App enforces this.

 • Each slot includes: